 In seventh place is Contrast, made by Jake, who created a film to highlight how much nature can support those with mental and physical support needs.
 Jake has OCD and sensory processing disorder, and made this film to portray the contrast he experiences when surrounded by nature compared to the intensities of modern life.

 In eighth place is Nature Unlocked in Lockdown, a mini-documentary by Grayson, which was inspired by his favourite nature TV presenters Steve Backshall and Sir David Attenborough.

 This time has been hard, but there are good things too, and this film should remind everyone of that!Grayson, runner-up in the Nature in your Neighbourhood competition

 The penultimate runner-up place in ninth goes to Kitty, aged 10, with her film Kitty's Random Acts of Wildness, a very professionally-made film highlighting all the nature she's discovered in her back garden and beyond.

-Our final runner-up in tenth place is A Window on the World, by Max, a Year 10 film student who is keen on highlighting current affairs and issues in society.
+Our final runner-up in tenth place is A Window on the World, by Max, a 15-year-old student who is keen on highlighting current affairs and issues in society.
 His film showcases how he used his iPad, the Facetime app and his own imagination to help his vulnerable grandfather escape the tedium and loneliness of life in lockdown.

 Congratulations to Georgina in Lincoln, for her creative, thoughtful and candid documentary about what it's like to be a young girl on the autism spectrum.